nodejs/node/doc/api/policy.md

 If the value of the redirection is a string, it will be resolved relative to the manifest and then immediately be used without searching.

-Any specifier string that is attempted to resolved and not listed in the dependencies will result in an error according to the policy.
+Any specifier string that is attempted to resolve and not listed in the dependencies will result in an error according to the policy.

 Redirection will not prevent access to APIs through means such as direct access to `require.cache` and/or through `module.constructor` which allow access to loading modules.
-Policy redirection only affect specifiers to `require()` and `import`.
+Policy redirection only affects specifiers to `require()` and `import`.
 Other means such as to prevent undesired access to APIs through variables are necessary to lock down that path of loading modules.